From Alps to Lakes and Rivers: Explore the Beauty of Trinity

-You will discover amazing landscapes ranging from granite peaks of the Trinity Alps to the wide open spaces in parts of Southern Trinity.
-Enjoy your all-time favorite activity or try a new one for the first time:
+During your visit, you will discover amazing landscapes ranging from granite peaks of the Trinity Alps to the wide open spaces in parts of Southern Trinity.
+Take a look at our Calendar of Events to find your all-time favorite activity or a new experience.

 Serene Trinity Lake, the rushing Trinity River and the magnificent Trinity Alps are the main attractions in the area.
 Trinity Lake and Lewiston Lake are popular for houseboating, camping, recreational boating and fishing.
 The Trinity River (map) is a unique destination for river rafting, kayaking, camping and fishing.
 The Trinity Alps invites you to hike on the many trails, camp in pristine natural settings or fish in cold, clear alpine lakes.
 Photography is an essential way to send your time in the Trinities, whatever the season.